epeios-q37/zelbinium/site/en/support/_index.md

 <br/>

-With *Zelbinium*, your kids will use their smartphones to create original content that they can easily share via social media, limiting their exposure to the all-too-frequently inappropriate content propagated by the latter.
+With *Zelbinium*, your children will use their smartphones and their imagination to create original content, eagerly sharing it with their peers and limiting their exposure to the usual smartphone-related risks.

 <br/>